 .
 It is also the name of a ski resort in Colorado.

-BECKETT m English (Modern)
+Beckett m English (Modern)

-From an English surname which could be derived from various sources, including from Middle English beke
+From an English surname that could be derived from various sources, including from Middle English beke

-meaning "stream, brook".
+meaning "stream, brook"

 Blakely f English (Modern)

-BRIELLE f English (Modern)
+Brielle f English (Modern)

-Short form of GABRIELLE
+Short form of Gabrielle

 .
 This is also the name of towns in the Netherlands and New Jersey, though their names derive from a different source.

 Brinley f English (Modern)

-CADEN m English (Modern)
+Caden m English (Modern)

 Sometimes explained as a derivative of the Irish surname Caden

-, which is a reduced form of the Gaelic surname Mac Cadáin
+, which is a reduced form of the Irish Gaelic Mac Cadáin

 .
-In actuality, its popularity in America beginning in the 1990s is due to its sound - it shares its fashionable aden
+In actuality, its popularity in America beginning in the 1990s is due to its sound - it shares its fashionable den

 suffix sound with other popular names like Hayden